-- As the children finish their lunch they should walk to the playground from the Dining Hall, collecting the coats as and when necessary. - It is the responsibility of the Senior Midday Supervisor (SMDS) to ensure that there is sufficient supervision in the Dining Hall and Playground over the lunch time.
-If there are any concerns in this respect, they must be reported to the Cook or Bursar as the Line Manager. - Stars can be given to individuals or groups of children by midday supervisors as a reward for good behaviour choices. - Older pupils may be allocated to the SMSD to help supervise younger children. - Unfortunately, children sometimes make wrong choices, the Yellow and Red card system should be followed.
+- As the children finish their lunch they should walk to the playground from the Dining Hall, collecting the coats as and when necessary.
+During the pandemic children will remain in their seats for 30 minutes to allow children chance to finish their meal.
+Lunchtime supervisors will collect any lunch trays.
+Some groups of children will be eating in the classroom.
+At their allotted time the children will walk to their space on the playground following social distancing rules.
+There will be some staggered lunchtimes and playground will be sectioned for bubbles. - It is the responsibility of the Senior Midday Supervisor (SMDS) to ensure that there is sufficient supervision in the Dining Hall and Playground over the lunch time.
+If there are any concerns in this respect, they must be reported to the Headteacher.
+When the children have left the dining hall the tables should be cleaned and put away.
+Tables and chairs will not be reused that day. - Housepoints can be given to individuals or groups of children by midday supervisors as a reward for good behaviour choices - Older pupils may be allocated to the SMSD to help supervise younger children.
+This responsibility is postponed during the pandemic - Unfortunately, children sometimes make wrong choices, the Yellow and Red card system should be followed. - Persistent behaviour problems at lunchtime could result in a child being sent home for lunch or not being able to have the same break as their peers